 From functionality and appearance to navigation and coding integrity, a lot goes into creating an eye-catching, user-friendly website.

-To give you a helping hand, Tom Steward, our Web/UX Designer, is sharing his top 3 things to consider when you design a website
+To give you a helping hand, our front-end Web/UX designers are sharing their top 3 things to consider when you design a website

 Who’s the user?